loopydoopysnoopy/c1-mini/README.md

 This application uses the Vonage [Communications API Platform](https://www.vonage.com/communications-apis/apis/) for messaging and subscriber phone number verification.
 Settings can be easily configured and inspected using either the developer [portal](https://dashboard.nexmo.com) or the [Vonage CLI](https://github.com/Vonage/vonage-cli/) tools.
 Consult the API Reference documentation for the [Verify V2](https://developer.vonage.com/en/api/verify.v2) and [Messages](https://developer.vonage.com/en/api/messages) APIs as needed.

-(ADD: Note: Phone number representations must follow the E.164 format.
-See [Vonage guide](https://developer.vonage.com/en/voice/voice-api/concepts/numbers) for details)
+Phone number representations must follow the E.164 format.
+See [Vonage guide](https://developer.vonage.com/en/voice/voice-api/concepts/numbers) for details.

 #### Vonage Developer Account
 - Create a free account using the Vonage Developer Portal